 David Thiel <firstname.lastname@example.org>

-When Maggie/Katherine wakes up from her last dream, the 3-D glasses can be seen lying on her stomach for a second before she moves.
+(at around 1h 17 mins) When Maggie wakes up from her last dream, the 3-D glasses can be seen lying on her stomach for a second before she moves.
 See more »

 See more »